-This week’s items for the hunt are Starts with D, Week’s Favorite, and Close up
+This week we are looking for Starts with D, Favorite, and Photographer’s Choice

 This week’s prompts: The letter X, Week’s Favorite, and Water or Wet